 Randy Meador is a member of the athletic training staff, primarily working with the Mountaineer basketball team.
 As coordinator, he oversees various administrative tasks in the athletic training area.

-A respected member of the athletic training community, Meador was named West Virginia Athletic Trainers Association Athletic Trainer of the Year in 2003, was the recipient of the Mountaineer Touchdown Club Curbstone Coach award in 2003 and was most recently named the Mid-Atlantic Athletic Trainers’ Association Most Distinguished Athletic Trainer in 2011 and most recently received the National Athletic Trainers’ Association’s 2014 Athletic Trainer Service Award.
+A respected member of the athletic training community, Meador was named West Virginia Athletic Trainers Association Athletic Trainer of the Year in 2003, was the recipient of the Mountaineer Touchdown Club Curbstone Coach award in 2003, was named the Mid-Atlantic Athletic Trainers’ Association Most Distinguished Athletic Trainer in 2011 and most recently received the National Athletic Trainers’ Association’s 2014 Athletic Trainer Service Award.

 A native of Oxford, Ohio, Meador earned a bachelor’s degree from Miami (Ohio), in 1984, where he served as an athletic training student for four years.

 He earned a master’s degree in athletic training from West Virginia in 1985.
 In addition to his athletic duties, Meador serves as a lecturer in the highly acclaimed athletic training curriculum of the WVU School of Physical Education.
 He was president (1990-93) of the West Virginia Athletic Trainers Association.

 Meador and his wife, the former Bev Day of Cincinnati, have two sons, Luke and Eli.